In this article

 A high standard of cleaning eliminates any bacteria present on hands, equipment, and surfaces.
 It also helps to prevent harmful bacteria from contaminating food.
 All takeaway staff, including delivery drivers, must wash and dry their hands thoroughly before they handle food or kitchen equipment.

 Additionally, used equipment, food spillages, and kitchen utensils must be cleared away after use.
-If your kitchen , there will be no chance for mess to build up and your kitchen will maintain hygienic conditions at all times.
+If your kitchen has a clean as you go policy, there will be no chance for mess to build up and your kitchen will maintain hygienic conditions at all times.

 Food must be cooked thoroughly to destroy any harmful bacteria that are present in food.
 If takeaway food is being cooked or reheated, kitchen staff must ensure that the food is piping hot.
 Additionally, it must be packaged for delivery in such a way that it remains at a minimum temperature of 63°C when it reaches the customer.